Saimeghanakancharla/RAG-pipeline/README.md

-# RAG-Qustion-Answering-Pipeline
+# RAG-Question-Answering-Pipeline

 A Retrieval Augmented Generation Pipeline to generate responses for questions related to Indian Premier League (IPL) matches.

 ## This involves :
-Dowload the HTML files from the URL's from espncricinfo.com Processing the HTML files with BeautifulSoup library Generating questions using a Language Model,
+Download the HTML files from the URL's from espncricinfo.com Processing the HTML files with BeautifulSoup library Generating questions using a Language Model,
 Ingesting the data into ChromaDB, implementing RAG retrieval processes using LangChain,